irfanzahoor/tool-kit/README.md

-# Frappe Bench & Essential Applications Installation
+# Frappe Bench & Essential packges Installation

 ## Overview
-This repository contains Bash scripts for setting up a Frappe Bench environment and installing essential applications on an Ubuntu system.
-The scripts automate the installation of necessary dependencies, applications, and system configurations.
+This repository contains Bash scripts for setting up a Frappe Bench environment and installing essential packges on an Ubuntu system.
+The scripts automate the installation of necessary dependencies, packges, and system configurations.

 ## Features
 - **Frappe Bench Setup**: Installs and configures Frappe Bench for versions 14 and 15.
-- **Essential Applications**: Installs development tools, system utilities, and productivity applications.
+- **Essential packges**: Installs development tools, system utilities, and productivity packges.
 - **Automated Configuration**: Sets up MariaDB, Node.js, Git, Docker, and more.
 - **Firewall & Security**: Configures UFW firewall and secures MariaDB.